iPhone 5s is great but iPhone 6 will be amazing.

-The iPhone 5s, Apple's flagship smartphone, has been available to buy since September, so it's not surprising that everyone's now looking to the (not too distant) future and talking about what to expect from the iPhone 6.
-Here, we've used the most viable speculation and rumours from around the web to compare the iPhone 5s's specs, features and design with its potential successor.
+The iPhone 5s, Apple's flagship smartphone, has been available to buy since September, so it's not surprising that everyone's now talking about what to expect from the iPhone 6, which is expected to be released next month.
+Here, we've used the most viable speculation, leaks and rumours from around the web to compare the iPhone 5s's specs, features and design with its potential successor.

 Before we get started, we'd like to point out that this comparison is in no way, shape or form designed to be taken as fact.
 We are simply using the information and evidence we've collected since the launch of the iPhone 5s to predict what the iPhone 6 will be like.